-Both the tucked and flat bandana styles finish at approximately 22” x 22”.
+The flat bandana style finishes at approximately 22” x 22”, the tucked version, about a half inch smaller.
 This is a standard size for commercial bandanas.
 You can, of course, adjust the finished square larger or smaller to create your own look and/or make the best use of your fabric cuts.

 Sewing Tools You Need

 - Edge Guide foot; optional but excellent for precise topstitching on the narrow hem

 - Rolled Hem foot; for rolled hem finishing option

 NOTE: Quantities shown below are for one bandana, but you certainly need more than one!
 When using a rolled hem, you can cut two from the recommended ¾ yard and still finish at the standard 22″ square.
 With a small adjustment to the finished size of the narrow hemmed version to make it about an inch smaller overall, you could also get two from one ¾ yard cut.

 - ¾ yard of 44”+ wide quilting weight cotton